jundalisay/sp/content/en/research/ranald/hands/chapter-21.md

 much
 many
 later in life.

 school mathematics,
 natural gifts are not otherwise ap-
-So long as an Albert Einstein can we must look for other means of guid- ing ourselves in child training than merely the school record and behavior in the home. means.
+So long as an Albert Einstein can we must look for other means of guiding ourselves in child training than merely the school record and behavior in the home. means.

-The study
-of
-hands ought
-to
-be one of those
+The study of hands should be one of those